Alimony / Maintenance

 The next question is how long will this maintenance last?

 “The duration of an award under this paragraph (1) shall be calculated by multiplying the length of the marriage at the time the action was commenced by whichever of the following factors applies: less than 5 years (.20); 5 years or more but less than 6 years (.24); 6 years or more but less than 7 years (.28); 7 years or more but less than 8 years (.32); 8 years or more but less than 9 years (.36); 9 years or more but less than 10 years (.40); 10 years or more but less than 11 years (.44); 11 years or more but less than 12 years (.48); 12 years or more but less than 13 years (.52); 13 years or more but less than 14 years (.56); 14 years or more but less than 15 years (.60); 15 years or more but less than 16 years (.64); 16 years or more but less than 17 years (.68); 17 years or more but less than 18 years (.72); 18 years or more but less than 19 years (.76); 19 years or more but less than 20 years (.80).”
 750 ILCS 504(b-1)(B)(1)

 The court can deviate from these formulas if it wishes to but the court must issue “findings”.
 That is, the court must explicitly state the reason it did not use the formula.

 The court may require the payor to purchase life insurance to secure this maintenance obligation.

 If you have other maintenance questions contact my Chicago, Illinois law office to schedule a free consultation and learn more.

-Schedule a FREE, no-obligation consultation with one of our attorneys.
+Schedule a FREE, no-obligation consultation with one of our Chicago divorce and family law attorneys.